dr-daisuke-urano/Plant-Hyperspectral/README.md

 # Leaf Color Patterns Highlighted with Spectral Components Analysis
 This repository contains the official implementation for [Krishnamoorthi S et al. (2025) STAR* Protocols 6: 103854](https://www.cell.com/star-protocols/fulltext/S2666-1667(25)00260-6).

-**Quick Start**: You can run the full analysis pipeline immediately in your browser via our [Google Colab Notebook](https://colab.research.google.com/drive/1rby0g9rmLivzVo5y6lDne9li3Vmclk6g?usp=sharing).
-This Google Colab notebook allows users to run the full hyperspectral analysis pipeline directly in their browser without local installation.
+**Quick Start**: We provide a [Google Colab Notebook](https://colab.research.google.com/drive/1rby0g9rmLivzVo5y6lDne9li3Vmclk6g?usp=sharing) to allow researchers to reproduce our results or analyze their own data without any local installation.
+This cloud-optimized version includes all necessary dependencies and tools for masking, clustering, and dimensionality reduction.

+##
 Alternatively, the original Python code is available in [krishnamoorthi_2024_star_protocol.py](./krishnamoorthi_2024_star_protocol.py) or in Jupyter notebook format as [krishnamoorthi_2024_star_protocol.ipynb](./krishnamoorthi_2024_star_protocol.ipynb).
 One sample hyperspectral image can be downloaded from [SpecimIQ_images/6725](./SpecimIQ_images), and other images are available in [Figshare](https://figshare.com/s/83e7f0fef20bdb82169f).
-After downloading, unzip the file to access the images.
+After downloading, unzip the file to access the images (updated in April 2026).

 ```bash
 # To run the notebook, download krishnamoorthi_2024_star_protocol.ipynb and open it in Jupyter Notebook using: